-Non Federal Share \$748,481.00 Administrative Costs 10.61% (includes NFS)
+Non Federal Share \$781,150 Administrative Costs 12.00%

 Family Outcomes

 Head Start and Early Head Start Family Advocates and Home Educators work directly with families utilizing the Parent, Family, and Community Engagement Framework.
 Within the framework, there are 7 outcome areas that are the key focus areas for identifying needs, strengths, and recording growth with families.
 At least 73% of families who were served at any point of time during the program received family services based upon their interests and needs.
 5% of families in the program received referrals to outside community agencies for additional services.
 Families who had a complete assessment also showed an overall average of growth in most areas.